 Fables with a herniated disc:

 - Anyone with back pain should have an image or MRI taken

 - A hernia always requires surgery

 - After a herniated disc my back always remains a weak spot

 What can you do yourself?

-- Painkillers can help enormously to get in motion (consult with your doctor)
+- Pain relief can help tremendously to get moving again(consult with your doctor)

 - Look with your physical therapist for exercises that fit the recovery phase you are in

 - The larger the hernia the faster the recovery!